-We will explain the four modes below.
+We will explain the four modes in a further lesson.

 The Video RAM (VRAM) is the section of memory between $8000 and $9FFF.
 The bulk of the graphics data is stored there.
 But before we talk about how data is stored there, we need to clear something up: accessing VRAM is delicate.
 Why?
 Well, as you know, the CPU (Central Processing Unit) is a chip that processes instructions.
 But the Game Boy also possesses a PPU (Pixel Processing Unit), which can be considered a very primitive GPU (you can't even program it, just set some registers that it uses as rendering parameters.
 No shaders!
 Whee.)